tirokoii/wu1-uppgift-cv/loggbok.md

 ### Att home 4

 Finished the homepage, added an icon for the website.
 Waved and vaildated the website and hosted on github.

+### Att home 5
+Made an temporary (or not) fix to the phone version not working.
+Aka taking away the sidebar for the time being, til I find a better solution.